Eje Elgh

-Eje Elgh (born 15 June 1953) is a Swedish racing driver and television reporter.
+Lars Eje Elgh (born 15 June 1953) is a Swedish racing driver and television reporter.
 He currently works as an expert commentator for Formula One in Sweden together with Janne Blomqvist.
 The two have worked together as Formula One commentators for a long time, first for TV4 and then for Viasat Motor when they took over the Formula One broadcasting in Sweden.

 When he could get no further in Europe, Elgh tried his luck as a driver in Japan, racing both in Japanese Formula 2 / Formula 3000 and the Japanese Sports-Prototype Championship during its heyday in 1984–1988 and focusing on the latter from 1989, first with Team Schuppan Porsche 962, then with Tom's Toyota's 91CV/92CV.

 Career

 In the 1970s, Elgh tried the classical way through the single-seater formulas from the Formula Super Vee towards Formula One.
 In the late 1970s he was regarded in Sweden as a great talent and was seen by Swedish motorsport journalists as a successor to the recently deceased Gunnar Nilsson and Ronnie Peterson.
 He was managed in the 1970s and 1980s by former racing driver Torsten Palm.

 After the Formula Super Vee Elgh came to England to race in the 1977 British Formula 3 Championships.
 Because most Formula 1 teams had their factories in England and because of the large concentration of talented drivers the British championship was regarded a stepping stone to Formula 1.
 During the 1977 season the Swede raced for the Chevron Racing Team.
 He finished joint second in the BP Super Visco British F3 series and joint 5th in the Vandervell British F3 series.

 By 1978, Elgh had stepped up to Formula 2 and went to Fred Opert Racing team at the start.
 The first season was quite successful for a rookie.
 In Pau he was within second to Bruno Giacomelli and finished the races at Rouen-les-Essarts and Hockenheim in sixth.
 In the final standings of the championship he was 11th.

 In 1979, he moved to Tiga Race Cars, winning his first F2 race at Enna-Pergusa.
 However, his best year in the Formula 2 Championship was the 1981 season.
 The year before he went to MM Mampe Team and had a disastrous first season, finishing only one race, in 9th.
 In 1981 he won in Vallelunga and finished second at Thruxton (behind team-mate Roberto Guerrero) and at the Nordschleife of Nürburgring (behind Thierry Boutsen) and third at Spa.
 He took 3rd in the championship that year.